jameshfisher/jameshfisher.com/_posts/2017-01-24-bitwise-check-for-zero-byte.md

   - optimization
   - performance
 taggedAt: '2024-03-26'
+summary: >-
+  How to check if a 64-bit word contains a zero byte.
+A step-by-step example and a proof of correctness.
 ---

 I stumbled upon this magic way to check whether a 64-bit word contains a zero byte: